Alikosemen/Titanic-Machine-Learning-from-Disaster-Project/README.md

 Through this application, users can input their details, and the machine learning model will assess their survival chances based on historical data.
 This project not only demonstrates the power of machine learning in analyzing historical events but also provides an interactive way for users to connect with history.

+Python's cxFreeze library was used to create the desktop application.

 ## Desktop Icon
 ![Titanic Logo](/photo13_app.JPG)